-Radiation therapy additionally poses a risk of causing cancer in future.
-For those of you who know and play chess, it is like making a wrong first move when playing with a strong opponent.
-In this case surgery, is like that wrong first move and Keloid Disorder is a very strong opponent.
-We can only beat this disorder, by making correct moves from the inset.
+Radiation therapy additionally poses a risk of causing cancer in the future.
+For those of you who know chess, it is like making a wrong first move when playing with a strong opponent.
+In this case surgery is like that wrong first move and Keloid Disorder is a very strong opponent.
+We can only beat this disorder by making correct moves from the onset.

 As depicted in the case below, removing a large keloid leaves a wound that the surgeon cannot easily close.
-In performing such procedures, in order to close the wound at the site of an excised keloid, some surgeons use another surgical procedure known as skin grafting.
+In order to close the wound at the site of an excised keloid, some surgeons use another surgical procedure known as skin grafting.
 Skin grafting involves removing a piece of normal skin from another part of the body and transplanting it to the wound that cannot be otherwise closed.

-Removing normal appearing skin for purpose of skin grafting in a keloid patient can result in the formation of a new keloid at the site where the graft is taken from, one that is caused solely by that act of a surgeon.
-In medicine, this is called â€œiatro-genicâ€.
-Iatros in Greek language means â€œdoctorâ€.
+Removing normal-appearing skin for purpose of skin grafting in a keloid patient can result in the formation of a new keloid at the site where the graft is taken from, one that is caused solely by that act of a physician.

 Below is the case of an iatrogenic thigh keloid.
 This gentleman started with a small neck keloid.
-Unfortunately, he had several surgeries to remove his keloid, and each resulted in the formation of a much larger keloid.
-At the end, a surgeon suggested to remove his neck keloid and perform a skin graft, as he could not close the wound in the neck area.
-Radiation therapy was also used after surgical removal of the neck keloid.
-Below are the results:
+Unfortunately, he had several surgeries to remove his keloid.
+Each surgery led to the formation of a larger keloid.
+In the end, a surgeon suggested to remove the keloid one more time and perform a skin graft to cover the gap left behind after surgery.